-The 'City of York Historic Environment Characterisation Project' (YHECP) is part of English Heritage's characterisation programme.
-The project ran from May 2012 to December 2013 and was supported by a substantial grant from English Heritage.
+The 'City of York Historic Environment Characterisation Project' (YHECP) was carried out as part of English Heritage's characterisation programme.
+The project ran from May 2012 to December 2013 and was supported by a substantial grant from English Heritage (now Historic England).

 The study area included the historic core and suburbs of York, up to the outer ring roads (the A1237 and A64).
 The historic core documents should be read in conjunction with the Central Conservation Area Character Appraisals.
 The results of this study are outlined in 76 Character Statements concerning each of the project Character Areas.